mimvoid/neocities-site/src/content/worlds/aegis-of-death/malachi/index.md

     character: true
 ---

-A fugitive wanted by the AOD.
+A fugitive wanted by the AOD, unsure of his own identity.
 {.summary}

 <!--more-->